 Enemas are normally given through the rectum.
 This can make it difficult for people to deliver the enemas to themselves.
 For older children, it can be difficult to have rectal enemas delivered by their parents.
 An appendicostomy can allow more independence for these children.

 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will talk to you about problems that could occur, like: Excess bleedingAdverse reaction to anesthesia such as light-headedness, low blood pressure, or wheezingInfectionLeakage of tube or appendixNarrowed or blocked tube that requires a second surgery to fix it
+Your doctor will review potential problems, like: Excess bleedingAdverse reaction to anesthesia such as lightheadedness, low blood pressure, or wheezingInfectionLeakage of tube or appendixNarrowed or blocked tube that requires a second surgery to fix it

 Talk to your doctor about these risks before the procedure.